aryx/principia-softwarica/readme.txt

 Open source is good, but clean and well documented source is even better!
-Principia softwarica is a set of books explaining essential ``meta'' programs which are programs dealing with other programs (aka system software):
+Principia softwarica is a serie of books explaining essential ``meta'' programs which are programs dealing with other programs (aka system software):

  - kernel/shell/windows = programs that manage and launch other programs